Authorization: Access Control

 3. What is IDOR and how do I prevent it?

 Insecure Direct Object Reference occurs when users can access resources by guessing IDs.
-Prevent it by checking ownership/permissions for every request and using unguessable identifiers (UUIDs).
+Prevent it by checking ownership and permissions for every request and using unguessable identifiers like UUIDs.

 4. Should authorization be on client or server?